-Physical Characteristics: 19 – 26 inches long, 1 ¼-2 ¾ pounds.
-This long, slender-bodied weasel has relatively short limbs, a bushy tail, and silky coat ranging in color from pale yellow to dark brown with a breast spot of a varied shade.
-The roughly triangular head—usually lighter coloring than the body—shows a sharp nose and relatively large, rounded ears.
-Feet are furred and equipped with strong, non-retractable claws.
-Males are 15 – 20 percent larger than females.
+Physical Characteristics: 19 – 26 inches long, 1 – 3 lbs.
+Long, slender-bodied weasel with short limbs, bushy tail and silky coat ranging in color from pale yellow to dark brown with a breast spot of varied shade.
+Roughly triangular head; usually lighter coloring than the body.
+Sharp nose and relatively large, rounded ears.
+Furry feet equipped with strong, non-retractable claws.
+Males 15 – 20% larger than females.

-Diet: The marten is an agile, opportunistic hunter, seeking prey in trees and on the ground.
-Voles comprise a majority of martens’ diets, but they also look for other small mammals, bird eggs and chicks, insects, carrion, squirrels, fruit, nuts, and seeds.
+Diet: Agile, opportunistic hunter, seeking prey in trees and on forest floor.
+Voles comprise majority of diet; also look for other small mammals, bird eggs/chicks, insects, carrion, squirrels, fruit, nuts, and seeds.

-Habitat: The pine (or American) marten prefers mature, particularly coniferous or mixed, forests that contain numerous dead trunks, branches, and leaves to provide cover for its rodent prey.
-A variety of structures can be used for denning, including the branches, cavities, or broken tops of live trees, snags, stumps, log piles, rock piles, and red squirrel nests.
-The marten does not occupy recently burned or cut-over areas.
-Snow is also an important feature in many marten habitats, providing thermal protection and opportunities for foraging and resting.
-They are well adapted to snow and may travel extensively under the snowpack.
+Habitat: Prefers mature (particularly coniferous/mixed), forests which contain numerous dead trunks, branches, and leaves to provide cover for prey (rodents).
+Variety of structures used for denning, including branches, cavities, or broken tops of live trees, snags, stumps, log piles, rock piles, and red squirrel nests.
+Does not occupy recently burned or cut-over (logging) areas.
+Relies on snow for thermal protection and opportunities for foraging/ resting.
+May travel extensively under snowpack.